animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 **Me:** I will leave it as philosophy.
 And, formally, as Axiom 1b.
 Just in case.

+But perhaps it must be true of all recursive functions.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.